 Chris took roughly 100 preliminary shots on his iPhone to determine the best poses.
 Those poses were narrowed down to the top twenty and then passed along to the committee in charge of the event at the School of Medicine.
 Once those poses were narrowed further, John, Steve, and Chris worked together to get the professional shots needed for the promotional materials.

 Chris ultimately used five different poses on five pieces.
 The original images were touched up in Photoshop so that they would seem less spooky and more playful.
 The actual tie and cummerbund were pink, but were changed to the Vanderbilt gold in the final versions used.

-Creative Services was asked to design the program for the Blair School of Music’s world premiere of Zwischen Leben Und Tod, by Michael Hersch.
+Marketing Solutions was asked to design the program for the Blair School of Music’s world premiere of Zwischen Leben Und Tod, by Michael Hersch.
 The musical performance in itself was unique in that it engaged violin and piano to interpret the paintings of graphic artist Peter Weiss.
 Our office provided a simple yet striking layout that aptly matched the unique presentation by Blair Dean Mark Wait and Professor Carolyn Huebl.
 Emerald paper, metallic inks, carefully chosen typeface, vellum paper, and Weiss’ intriguing images merge to make this publication convey the feel of the performance and the works of Weiss and Hersch.

 Chancellor’s Holiday Card

 This chancellor’s holiday card uses varying sizes of custom designed white foil snowflakes on metallic gold paper to create a elegant and dreamy feel.
 The envelope features the same snowflakes in gold metallic ink on special white textured paper.